SU_B_02

 [r] Ahh okay.

-[i] So, if a European, a German from Bochum should go to Guinea, where should he go?
+[i] So if a European should go to Guinea from Bochum, where should he go?

-[r] Dalaba belongs to Central Guinea.
+[r] Dalaba belongs to Middle-Guinea.

 [r] Yes, Foutah.

-[r] The dress I’m wearing right now is called “Lepi.
+[r] The dress what I’m wearing is called “Lepi”.
 “Lepi” from Foutah.
-With us, no matter what you wear as clothes, no matter how good they look, with “Lepi” it just looks better.
-The Fulas are idendified with it.
-It is seen as a piece of identity for the Fulas.
-It is also said that a “puto” [cap] belongs to it.
+With us, no matter what you wear as clothes, no matter how good they look, with “Lepi” just looks better.
+The fulas are identified.
+It is considered a piece of identity for the fulas.
+It is also said that a “Puto” [hat] Also listens.
 Puto and Lepi.

-[r] No problem, and I like that, too.
+[r] No problem and I like that too.

 [r] Yes.

-[i] As for the land […].
+[i] As for the country […].

 [r] Hm hm.